veebch/boostbox/README.md

 # Boostbox

-Some notes on a command-line terminal, built from an old a super 8 viewer.
+Some notes on a command-line terminal, (reversibly) built into an old a super 8 viewer.

 # Background